 Your disability improved, so you gave work another try.
-Now your condition has worsened, and you need your SSDI benefits back quickly.
-Expedited reinstatement offers a faster option than filing a brand-new application.
+Now your condition has worsened, and you need your Social Security Disability Insurance (SSDI) benefits back quickly.
+This situation is common for individuals who previously tried working through programs like Ticket to Work.
+Expedited reinstatement offers a faster option when comparing expedited reinstatement vs new disability application.
 However, one misstep can turn a streamlined process into months of financial uncertainty.

 Preparation often determines whether you receive quick approval or face long delays.
 When you understand what commonly derails reinstatement requests, you can avoid the mistakes that cost other applicants valuable time and money.